-SAE International appreciates the essential role of reviewers in the journal process, and our reviewers are crucial to the integrity and validity of the research we publish.
+SAE International appreciates the essential role of reviewers in the publishing process, and our reviewers are crucial to the integrity and validity of the research we publish.
 We rely on reviewers to help to improve quality and to adhere to SAE’s standards through a double-blind peer-review process.
-SAE journals require a minimum of three qualified reviews before a decision is reached about publication.
+SAE journals and non-event technical papers require a minimum of three qualified reviews before a decision is reached about publication.
+SAE events requires a minimum of two qualified reviews.

 What is peer review?